Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

 \begin{proof}[Proof of the Claim.]
 Let $X_1$ be the locus of all points $x\in X$ over which the rank of $g$ is at least two.
-Then $x\in X_1$ if and only if $g$ is not strictly \'etale over $x$.
+Then $x\in X_1$ if and only if $g$ is not an isomorphism over $x$.
 Note that $X_1$ is open and quasi-compact because it is the image of the open quasi-compact set $W\subset X''\times_X X''$, which is the union of the components different from the diagonal.
-Thus, we can chose $V=U\cup X_1$. \end{proof}
+Thus, we can choose $V=U\cup X_1$. \end{proof}